Bhutan: Economy

 The Bhutan Power Corporation headquarters in Thimphu.
 Bhutan's principal export is hydroelectricity.

 Bhutan's currency is the ngultrum, whose value is fixed to the Indian rupee.
 The Indian rupee is also accepted as legal tender in the country.

 Though Bhutan's economy is one of the world's smallest, it has grown rapidly in recent years, by eight per cent in 2005 and 14 per cent in 2006.
 In 2007, Bhutan had the second-fastest-growing economy in the world, with an annual economic growth rate of 22.4 per cent.
 This was mainly due to the commissioning of the gigantic Tala Hydroelectric Power Station.
 As of 2012, Bhutan's per capita income was US$2,420.
+This figure increased to US$4,347.1 in 2024, according to a budget report released by Bhutan's Ministry of Finance in 2026.

 Bhutan's economy is based on agriculture, forestry, tourism and the sale of hydroelectric power to India.
 Agriculture provides the main livelihood for 55.4 per cent of the population.
 Agrarian practices consist largely of subsistence farming and animal husbandry.
 Handicrafts, particularly weaving and the manufacture of religious art for home altars, are a small cottage industry.
 A landscape that varies from hilly to ruggedly mountainous has made the building of roads and other infrastructure difficult and expensive.